 In 2010, motivated by her participation in a statewide leadership group studying why Ohio and Columbus had one of the highest infant mortality rates, and supported by a $48,000 grant from Ohio State, Dr. Pat Gabbe, clinical professor in the College of Medicine, founded Moms2B.
-This innovative community-based pregnancy program for low-income women was designed to learn from the women living in poverty and to improve the health status of at-risk communities, empower pregnant women to deliver full-term healthy babies, reduce infant mortality, and eliminate racial and economic disparities in infant mortality between non-Hispanic White and non-Hispanic Black babies.
+This innovative community-based pregnancy program for low-income women was designed to learn from the women and to improve the health status of at-risk communities, empower pregnant women to deliver full-term healthy babies, reduce infant mortality, and eliminate racial and economic disparities in infant mortality between non-Hispanic White and non-Hispanic Black babies.
 With Dr. Gabbe's leadership and through engagement with the community and the university, it has accomplished these goals.
 A recent in-depth statistical analysis of the program's outcomes for 675 pregnant women attending Moms2B from 2011-2017 has demonstrated a reduction in infant mortality, improved birth outcomes and reduced disparities.

 Moms2B began in Weinland Park at the Grace Missionary Baptist Church in September, 2010 with just two moms.
 Today, Moms2B holds weekly two-hour sessions in eight sites, each identified as having the highest rates of infant mortality in Columbus.
 Six sites are churches, while the other two are hospital campuses, Mt.
 Carmel West in Franklinton and Ohio State University East Hospital.